 When a local government was victimized by ransomware, it impacted the municipality’s police and fire dispatch systems, online utility payment system, centralized accounting system and many other critical segments on its network.
 Unfortunately, the IT director was unaware of how many servers were on the network.
 This lack of awareness delayed the initial remediation, especially when combined with limited viable backups for restoration.

 – Matthew Dunn, Associate Managing Director, Cyber Risk.

 Second, data mapping inventories are more important than ever.
 Starting last year, many ransomware actors threatened to release stolen data to pressure victims into paying ransoms.
 Almost overnight, ransomware attacks morphed from mainly expensive operational disruptions to crises fraught with regulatory data privacy and breach notification issues.
 Knowing what kind of data you have and everywhere it is collected, used and stored is imperative.

-In Kroll’s experience, six fundamental security steps can deliver immediate layers of protection from ransomware:
+In Kroll’s experience, seven fundamental security steps can deliver immediate layers of protection from ransomware:

 - Institute least privilege policies for data/system access

 - Delete unused email addresses

 - Create, update, segregate and protect viable backups